AlexJReid/blog/content/posts/bigtable-filtering/index.md

 As an answer to that, Google has other, higher level NoSQL products such as [Firestore](https://cloud.google.com/firestore) with flexible pricing and free quotas.
 DynamoDB has an on-demand, provisioned and autoscaling models, making it a versatile choice for workloads of all sizes.

 As workload size increases, the price differential between DynamoDB and Cloud Bigtable is likely to narrow.
-Both are fantastic, battle tested options that are great to work with.
+Both are fantastic, battle tested options that greatly the operational burden of running a scalable, reliable and high performance data service.